Firesphere/silverstripe-newsmodule/README.md

 ### Also, if you can't answer the following question, you are not allowed to help :P

 "The cow, what do you think of it?"

-## Known Issues

-* See the Issues-list on Github.
-* Version 3.0 is outdated as hell.
-* No, I'm serious, Master_3.0 is really far behind.

 ## Requests